Member statement hub

 If you have questions about the fees you’ve been charged, you can contact us.

-Employers needed to pay a minimum of 10.5% to 30 June 2023 and will pay 11% of your ordinary time earnings including commissions, shift-loadings and allowances, but not overtime payments from 1 July 2023.
-This will increase to 11.5% from 1 July 2024.
+From 1 July 2024 employers need to pay at least 11.5% of your ordinary time earnings including commissions, shift-loadings and allowances, but not overtime payments.
+This will increase to 12% from 1 July 2025.
+For the 2023/24 financial year, the super guarantee rate was 11%.

-You can make concessional (before-tax) contributions to your super of up to $27,500 per year.
+From 1 July 2024, you can make concessional (before-tax) contributions to your super of up to $30,000 in the 2023/24 financial year, the limit was $27,500.
 Employer contributions, including salary sacrifice and any personal contributions you claim as a tax deduction, are all included in this cap.
 This also includes any insurance fees or administration fees your employer might pay for you on your behalf.

 You can make ongoing payments or a one-off super contribution through your employer or financial institution by: